LiliaFramework/Lilia/docs/docs/libraries/lia.currency.md

 **Description:**

-Spawns a currency entity at the specified position with a given amount and optional angle.
+Creates a `lia_money` entity at the specified position with the given amount.

-Validates the position and ensures the amount is a non-negative number.
+The position must be valid and the amount non-negative.
+An optional angle can be provided to control the entity's orientation.

 **Parameters:**